jeffdapaz/VisualChatGPTStudio/README.md

 No more wasting time thinking about what you are going to write for your changes!

-Through the "Generate Git Changes Comment Command" option of this extension, you can edit the request command.
+Through the `Generate Git Changes Comment Command` option of this extension, you can edit the request command.
 Ideal if you want comments to be created in a language other than English, and/or if you want the comment to follow some other specific format, etc.

 You will find this window in menu View -> Other Windows -> Visual chatGPT Studio.

-## Features by "Visual chatGPT Studio Turbo" tool window 🚀
+## Features by `Visual chatGPT Studio Turbo` tool window 🚀

 In this window editor you can interact directly with chatGPT as if you were in the chatGPT portal itself: